Jonathan Sturm

 • Instrument Concertmaster, First Violins

-Jonathan was a founding member of the Belin String Quartet in 2000, performing summer concerts for three years in Des Moines, and he rejoined the ensemble in 2018, performing on both violin and viola.
+Jonathan was a founding member of the Belin String Quartet in 2000, performing summer concerts with the ensemble for three years in Des Moines.
+He rejoined the ensemble from 2018-22, performing on both violin and viola.
 He has taught private lessons to numerous violin and viola students in Central Iowa many of whom have won regional competitions and continued their studies at reputed conservatories of music.
 He was the recipient of the Iowa String Teacher Association’s Leopold LaFosse outstanding studio teacher award in 2018.

-Jonathan has presented at numerous conferences and at universities on music success strategies, financial planning for musicians, assessment tools for the private lesson, stage fright, performing with new colleagues, and Baroque performance practice.
+Jonathan has presented at numerous national conferences and at universities on music success strategies, financial planning for musicians, assessment tools for the private lesson, stage fright, performing with new colleagues, and Baroque performance practice.
 His articles in peer-reviewed journals range from violin pedagogy to higher education administration; he has written encyclopedia entries on various musical topics for Salem Press, and is on the editorial board for the Journal of Performing Arts Leadership in Higher Education.
-As Professor of Music at Iowa State University, he was the recipient of an outstanding teaching award in 2009 and an outstanding service award in 2017, and he has served as president of the Iowa State University Faculty Senate twice, in 2016 and 2019.
+As Professor of Music at Iowa State University from 2002-2023, he was the recipient of an outstanding teaching award in 2009 and an outstanding service award in 2017.
+He also served as president of the Iowa State University Faculty Senate twice, in 2016 and 2019.
+In 2022, Jonathan was recognized by the university with one of its highest honors, a Morrill Professorship recognizing career distinction in teaching, research, and service.

-Jonathan first became a professional orchestra musician at age 15, joining the second violins of the Norfolk (VA) Symphony (which has since become the Virginia Symphony).
-His professional training came from Oberlin Conservatory, The Eastman School of Music, and Indiana University, where he studied with renowned concertmaster Josef Gingold.
+Jonathan first became a professional orchestra musician at age 15, joining the second violins of the Norfolk Symphony, which has since been renamed the Virginia Symphony.
+His undergraduate training came from Oberlin Conservatory; he holds two Masters degrees (violin performance and musicology) from The Eastman School of Music, and a Doctorate from Indiana University, where he studied with renowned concertmaster Josef Gingold.
 Prior to assuming the concertmaster chair in Des Moines, Jonathan was acting concertmaster of the Rhode Island Philharmonic Orchestra.

 Jonathan has been a member of the Des Moines Symphony since 1991.